Skip to Content

 Ancient Horse Breeds of Rome

-Ancient Roman horses were not distinct breeds as we know them today but rather originated from specific geographical areas.
-The Romans often referred to these horses based on their region of origin, which was usually associated with certain traits and characteristics.
+Ancient Roman horses were not distinct breeds as we know them today but originated from specific geographical areas.
+The Romans often referred to these horses based on their region of origin, which was usually associated with specific traits and characteristics.
 The main types of horses in Ancient Rome were the Hispania War Horses, Barb Horses, and Gaulish Horses.

 Hispania War Horses

 The Hispania war horses were a type of horse that originated from the Iberian Peninsula, which is now modern-day Spain, Portugal, and parts of France.
-They were a mix of local Iberian breeds and other horses that were brought in by the Romans and were selectively bred to enhance their desirable traits for use in the Roman military.
+They were a mix of local Iberian breeds and other horses brought in by the Romans and selectively bred to enhance their desirable traits for use in the Roman military.

 The modern-day breeds that are believed to be related to the Hispania war horses include the Andalusian, the Lusitano, and the Sorraia.
 These breeds share many characteristics with the Hispania war horses, including their strong and sturdy build, muscular frame, and agility.